My Teachers

 Carol Tator

-Diversity and ‘Democratic Racism’
+Diversity and “Democratic Racism”

-Carol Tator is a leader in the field of diversity and anti-racism.
-Together with Frances Henry and Winston Matthis she authored a series of studies of racism across all sectors of Canadian society.
+Together with Frances Henry and Winston Matthis she authored a series of studies of racism.
 In 1999 they published Challenging Racism in the Arts in Canada.
-Case Studies in Controversy and Conflict a series of case studies in which racial minorities pushed back on the failure of cultural institutions to reflect and the demographic of their ‘host’ societies.
+Case Studies in Controversy and Conflict a series of case studies in which racial minorities pushed back on the failure of cultural institutions to reflect the demographics of their ‘host’ societies.

 A core concept in their work was “democratic racism”.
 Britain could not ignore its Empire, and the United States could not ignore slavery, but Canadians could hide behind a liberal discourse of “diversity, immigration and multiculturalism” which acted to obscure rather than reveal structural racism in Canadian society.

-Canada’s public sphere – our public institutions and media – are remarkably “white” and profoundly not reflective or representative of the staggering racial diversity of Canada.
-In the late 1990s, I was honored to serve as the Canadian National Coordinator for a 7-nation comparative study of cultural policy response to diversity undertaken by the Council of Europe.
+In the late 1990s, I was honored to serve as the Canadian National Coordinator for a 7-nation Comparative Study of Cultural Policy Responses to Diversity, undertaken by the Council of Europe.
 The other countries where Austria, Belgium, Bulgaria, Switzerland, Luxembourg and the United Kingdom.
 The study could not deal with all facets of diversity and instead focused on ethnic cultural and racial diversity.

-On a pragmatic level the study was examining sectoral issues such as the degree to which the cultural labour force reflected (or didn't) reflect the demographic realities of the “host” nation and the degree to which “European high culture” norms prevailed over more popular understandings of culture.
-But on another level, it was exploring cultural citizenship which operates on 2 levels.
-The first was challenging understandings of citizenship rooted in homogeneous nation states.
-The second was ‘citizenship as agency’ underpinning our collective commitment and shared purpose in society.
+On one level the study examined sectoral issues such as the degree to which the cultural labour force reflected (or didn't) reflect the demographic realities of the “host” nation and the degree to which “European high culture” norms prevailed over more nation specific (‘Indigenous’) understandings and definition of culture.
+On another level, it was exploring the idea of ‘cultural citizenship’ which was being widely written about at that time.

 Leslie Oliver